Sign up for our upcoming cloud roundtable here, and read on for a preview of some possible discussion topics!

 Different developers may have different skills.
 Cloud Foundry provides the possibility of many different runtimes that are attractive for different developers.
-Kyma also provides multiple development options that are suited to different skills.
+Kyma also provides multiple development options suited to different skills.
 Meanwhile, the ABAP environment is aimed squarely at allowing ABAP developers and teams to build cloud extensions without having to pick up a whole new language and ecosystem.

 Another aspect of the skills discussion is not developer skills, but operational skills.
 Do our operations teams know about maintaining Cloud Foundry applications?
 Kubernetes?
 ABAP Basis?
 How about our deployment pipeline?
 What types of environments do our monitoring solutions support?
 These considerations factor heaviliy into